 Lubricate the threads of the stem with silicone grease to ensure a good seal to stop water and air from rushing through to create the squealing noise.

-Reassemble the faucet in the reverse order of the disassembly process, turn on the water and verify the problem is solved.
+Reassemble the faucet in the reverse order of the disassembly process, tightening parts securely without applying excessive force to prevent noise.
+Turn on the water and verify the problem is solved.
 If the squealing persists, it is possible that low water pressure is the problem.
 This generally requires professional help.